antonmalmi/antonmalmi.github.io/_projects/project_eald.md

 </div>

 <div style="text-align: justify;">
-<p>By making this dataset freely available, we aim to facilitate research on morphological processing, spoken word recognition, and computational modeling in Estonian and in other morphologically rich languages.
+<p>By making this dataset freely available, we aim to facilitate research on morphological processing, spoken word recognition, and computational modelling in Estonian and in other morphologically rich languages.
 This resource complements existing auditory lexical decision datasets and contributes to a more comprehensive understanding of morphological effects in spoken language processing.</p>
 </div>

 ## Collaborators